Child Custody Attorney in San Jose, CA

 Physical Custody

-Physical custody refers to where the children will reside.
-Like legal custody, many parents share joint physical custody.
-However, in some cases, the court can award sole physical custody to one parent.
+Physical custody determines where the children will live.
+Like legal custody, parents may share joint physical custody, or, in particular instances, the court may award sole physical custody to one parent.

-If one parent has sole physical custody, the other may still have visitation rights.
+When one parent has sole physical custody, the other may still have visitation rights.
 Visitation orders are separate from physical custody.
-It is also essential to know that physical custody is not the same as a parenting plan.
-A couple can share joint physical custody, yet the children may live with one parent 80% of the time.
+It's important to note that physical custody differs from a parenting plan.
+Even with joint physical custody, children may live primarily with one parent.

 Full Custody vs. Shared Custody

-Knowing the difference between full and shared custody is also essential.
+Understanding the difference between full and shared custody is crucial.

-Full custody is when custody belongs to one parent.
-This is also referred to as sole custody.
+• Full custody means one parent has custody, often referred to as sole custody.

-As mentioned, the court can give full legal custody to one parent but joint physical custody—and vice versa.
-For cases where one person has been deemed an unfit parent in California, the other parent will likely be awarded full legal and physical custody.
+As mentioned, the court may grant full legal custody to one parent but allow joint physical custody, or vice versa.
+In cases where one parent is deemed unfit in California, the other parent may be awarded full legal and physical custody.

 Can a Father Get 50/50 Custody in California?

-In California, a father can get 50/50 custody of his children.
-California family law courts generally start with the presumption that joint custody, or equal parenting time, is in the best interests of the child.
-This means that both parents are given equal time with the child, and are responsible for making decisions about the child's welfare.
+In California, a father can receive 50/50 custody of his children.
+The state’s family law courts generally presume that joint custody, or equal parenting time, is in the child’s best interests.
+This approach ensures both parents have equal time with the child and responsibilities for their welfare.

-However, the court's primary concern is always the best interests of the child.
-In making custody and visitation decisions, the court will consider a number of factors, including:
+However, the primary concern for the court is always the child's best interests.
+In making custody and visitation decisions, considerations include:

 • The child’s age, health, and emotional well-being

-• The parents' ability to provide for the child's needs, including physical, emotional, and educational needs
+• The parents’ ability to meet the child’s physical, emotional, and educational needs

 • The parents’ work schedules and ability to care for the child